sileola/Project-1/project1.md

 ![Inbound Connection Permitted](./images/new_http_rule.PNG 'Inbound Connection Permitted')

-Next, I check how that my Apache server can be accessed locally in my virtual machine.
+Next, I checked that my Apache server can be accessed locally in my virtual machine.
 Upper part of the result is shown below:

 ![Apache Server in Ubuntu](./images/apache_in_ubuntu.PNG "Apache Server in Ubuntu")